Wildsong/arctic-monitor/README.md

 # arctic-monitor

+2022-06 I am working on turning this into a microservice instead of a full web page, so the web page you can load at port 5000 is no longer as pretty as it used to be.
+(See the notes on version 2 all the way at the bottom of this page.)
+I got arctic-monitor to a useful stage and now I work on it when time permits.

 System for monitoring an ArcGIS concurrent license manager

 This is a small Dockerized app written in Python running as a service.